jimthoburn/artsamo/_how-to/hide-an-event.markdown

 # How to hide an event page

-While [editing[(https://github.com/jimthoburn/artsamo/blob/master/_how-to/make-changes.markdown) an event file, look for the `published` line:
+While [editing[(https://github.com/jimthoburn/artsamo/blob/master/_how-to/make-changes.markdown) an event file, look for the `featured` line:
 ```
 title: Meet me at Reed
-published: true
+featured: true
 ```

-(If you don’t see the `published` line, you can add it.)
+(If you don’t see the `featured` line, you can add it.)

-To hide the event, set the value of published to `false`:
+To hide the event, set the value of featured to `false`:
 ```
 title: Meet me at Reed
-published: false
+featured: false
 ```

-To show the event again, set the value of published to `true`.
+To show the event again, set the value of featured to `true`.
 ```
 title: Meet me at Reed
-published: true
+featured: true
 ```